tonyiscool101/JFC/README.md

 # Laing O'Rourke Social Network Project
-# This is an improvement on the previous prototype developed by the 2019 ENGG4064 JFC Team
+This is an improvement on the previous prototype developed by the 2019 ENGG4064 JFC Team

 # Update 2019-2020

-# END YOUR LIFE TONY
+Improvements to be made
+  - Eveness fucntion, account for multiple receivers from one sender